Sometimes paying for something is better than getting it for free.

 Many people won’t get it.

-Those who will get it will be intrigued.
+Those who will, will be intrigued.

 The overlap of Android fans and Star Wars fans is still a large group of people.
 And your message will resonate with them more.